Digilent/reVISION-Zybo-Z7-20/sdsoc/README.txt

 14. After the build completes, look for the Debug->sd_card folder under your project in the Project Explorer pane.
 Copy the entire contents of that folder to the 500MB partition of microSD.

+*NOTE* The pcam filter2d demo generates a scripts folder that includes several
+       scripts that configure the pcam input pipeline to a specific resolution.
+       One of these scripts must be run prior to running the generated .elf file.

 15. Eject the microSD card from the host and insert it into the Digilent board.
 16. Attach the USB UART port of the board to the computer.
 17. Attach a suitable external power supply to power the board's barrel jack,